 The tradition of eating with hands has its roots in Ayurveda.
 Since eating is supposed to be a sensory experience, it is believed that the real taste of Indian food only comes when you eat with your bare hands.
 As per Hindu texts, eating with hands does not just feed the body but also the mind and the spirit.
-According to ayurvedic texts, fingers are an extension of the five elements and eating with your fingers stimulates these elements and brings forth digestive juices in the stomach.
-Eating with hands will also help you really taste the food, feel the texture and truly indulge in your food.
+According to ayurvedic texts, fingers are an extension of the five elements, and eating with your fingers stimulates these elements and brings forth digestive juices in the stomach.
+Eating with hands will also help you really taste the food, feel the texture, and truly indulge in your food.

 Offering food to god

-In Hindu culture, food is offered to Hindu deity as a part of worship ritual before consuming it; hence, tasting food during preparation is strictly forbidden.
-This way, the food is considered a medium of sacrifice and eating is seen as a selfless act.
+In Hindu culture, food is offered to the Hindu deity as a part of worship ritual before consuming it; hence, tasting food during preparation is strictly forbidden.
+This way, the food is considered a medium of sacrifice, and eating is seen as a selfless act.
 Hindus believe that when food is eaten after being offered to god becomes free from bad omen and is then considered a blessing.